iotaledger/iota.js/docs/classes/utils_converter.converter.md

 **Returns:** *boolean*

-true if the string is hex.
+True if the string is hex.

 ___